kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

   <!-- (TOC Evaluation goes here) -->
   Dragonfly documents security policy at <https://github.com/dragonflyoss/community/blob/master/SECURITY.md>.

-  **TODO for Dragonlfy TEAM:** This is not blocking, but the TOC reviewer suggests the security policy cross-linked by all the subproject repos.
+  Non-blocking Suggestion: the TOC reviewer suggests the security policy cross-linked by all the subproject repos.

 - [x] **Enforcing Access Control Rules to secure the code base against attacks (Example: two factor authentication enforcement, and/or use of ACL tools.)**